 Vegetation in the riparian and upland zones form a protective barrier against the runoff of contaminants from land to water.
 These natural buffer zones absorb a substantial amount of excess nutrients (from leaky septic systems, the use of fertilizers, and deposits from pets, for example) before they reach the lake.
 Without this protective barrier, the influx of nutrients such as phosphorous into the lake (a process known as eutrophication) can cause harmful algal blooms, which lower the lake’s water quality, reduce its oxygen levels, and destroy ecosystems.

-Foliage in the riparian and upland areas also keeps the shoreline cool and intact.
+Foliage in the riparian and upland areas also keeps the land and waters cooler and intact.
 Tree canopy creates shaded areas that regulate the lake’s temperature (cooler lake temperatures mean more oxygen for fish and other aquatic life), and thick layers of vegetation help prevent erosion.
 Leaves and branches reduce the impact of rain on the shore, for instance, which is further reduced by ground cover such as leaf litter, pine needles, and fallen twigs.
 Below ground, the deep roots of native plants, shrubs, and trees absorb the excess moisture and their diverse roots form a complex web that acts as a “glue,” holding the shoreland together.

-Natural shorelines provide food and shelter for terrestrial species as well, and are safe travel corridors for wildlife.
+Natural shorelands provide food and shelter for terrestrial species as well, and are safe travel corridors for wildlife.
 It is therefore important to preserve the features of these zones and connectivity between them to benefit life on the land and in the lake.

-Shoreline alterations intended to “improve” the waterfront by removing its natural features (vegetation, rocks, wood debris) and replacing them with sand or hardened shores are harmful to landowner’s properties, the lake, and lake ecosystems.
-These alterations can limit or eliminate the shoreline’s potential to function as a protective barrier against erosion and contaminants, and remove important habitat and food sources for the numerous species that depend on them.
+Shoreland alterations intended to “improve” the waterfront by removing its natural features (vegetation, rocks, wood debris) and replacing them with sand or hardened shores are harmful to landowner’s properties, the lake, and lake ecosystems.
+These alterations can limit or eliminate the shoreland’s potential to function as a protective barrier against erosion and contaminants, and remove important habitat and food sources for the numerous species that depend on them.